 Exhibit Now Open in the Smiley-Tyler House.

-SAVE THE DATE for the 6th Annual Dia de los Muertos Fundraiser and Celebration at the Coachella Valley History Museum!
-It will sure to be another sold out event so purchase your table TODAY!
+SAVE THE DATE for the 6th Annual Dia de los Muertos Fundraiser and Celebration at the Coachella Valley History Museum! !

 Saturday, March 16, 2019